 They even had this slogan at the time, abolish the police.

-Um that's what the Russian elites did during the revolution.
+Well, that's what the Russian elites did during the revolution.

 Because the revolution happened in two phases, right?

-I think huge truth.
+I mean, huge truth.

-Of course he's gonna blame the West.
+Of course he's going to blame the West.

-How do we how can we trust this guy?
+How can we trust this guy?

-We let there was so many history books by eminent historians telling us the truth about what happened.
+There were so many history books by eminent historians telling us the truth about what happened.

-See, okay, there's an answer to that.
+Okay, there's an answer to that.

 He's a churchman, right?

-And and oftentimes he's citing Western sources, you know.
+And oftentimes he's citing Western sources.

-That is that is mind-blowing, actually.
+That is mind-blowing, actually.

-Well, Charles, that story is incredibly depressing.
+Well Charles, that story is incredibly depressing.

 Thanks for helping me make the most depressing podcast I've ever done.

-Maybe the most maybe the most um important.
+And maybe the most important.

 I mean, that is a story that needs to get up.

-Yeah, it's kind of one of these like you know, great cardinal behind the scenes, but with enormous influence.
+Yeah, it's kind of one of these like you know great cardinal behind the scenes, but with enormous influence.

 Yeah.

-So there's a whole spiritual dimension here, and you know, Conrad got into that a little bit with that murder of the Tsar, but you know, there's this whole backstory that he didn't have a chance to get into.
+But, you know, there's this whole backstory that he didn't have a chance to get into.

-There are no relics, okay.
+There are no relics.

 And there's a very good reason why they didn't want any remains because they didn't want to have any possibility of there being relics that you could venerate in a Christian civilization.

-And so what happened was after the fall of communism, so people started talking about this and talking about whatever, and and so uh uh the the Russian government announced that the remains of the Romanovs had been found.
+And so what happened was after the fall of communism, so people started talking about this and talking about whatever.

-Anyway, we were able to retrieve them, and here they are.
+Anyway, we were able to retrieve them.

-I don't know if you know what that is, that's one of the main sort of historical buildings in St. Petersburg where the Tsars are buried.
+That's one of the main sort of historical buildings in St. Petersburg where the Tsars are buried.

-And they were like, come Russian people now and venerate these remains.
+And they were like, come, Russian people now and venerate these remains.

 Look, I've got an icon of him here on my desk.